-Somerset has nearly 50 miles of varied coastline, 42 of which are designated for their environmental importance.
-Habitats include sand dunes, rocky shores, cliffs, salt marsh, tidal estuaries, mud flats and the longest continual stretch of coastal deciduous woodland in England.
+Somerset has nearly 50 miles of varied coastline.
+Habitats include sand dunes, rocky shores, cliffs, salt marsh, tidal estuaries, mud flats, the longest continual stretch of coastal deciduous woodland and the highest sea cliffs in England.
 The Severn Estuary itself is recognised under the Convention on Wetlands of International Importance (Ramsar) and other parts of the coast are designated under both the EU Habitats and Birds directives.
 In addition, there are four Sites of Special Scientific Interest (SSSI); Brean Down, Berrow Dunes, Bridgwater Bay and Blue Anchor to Lilstock, which are renowned for rare plants and insects, overwintering, passage and breeding birds and offer a wealth of unrivalled history, heritage and geology.
 Bridgwater Bay National Nature Reserve (NNR) is an internationally important feeding and roosting site for many waterfowl and wading birds, the coast between Kilve and St Audries Bay is part of the Quantock Hills AONB, and the western part of the coast to the Devon border is part of Exmoor National Park and also designated as a Heritage Coast.

-Despite its fantastic diversity the coast is very much under-appreciated.
+Despite its fantastic diversity the coast is under-appreciated.
 Popular perceptions are of a coast dominated by the nuclear power station bookended by holiday camps.
-Lack of awareness leads to these natural assets being undervalued and we believes this is a major contributing factor to an increase in development pressures.
-The coast is host to the biggest construction site in Europe (Hinkley C nuclear power station).
+Lack of awareness leads to natural assets being undervalued and we believe this is a major contributing factor to an increase in development pressures.
+The coast is host to the biggest construction site in Europe (Hinkley Point C nuclear power station).
 A tidal barrier on the river feeding the main estuary – the Parrett - is proposed.
-Plans are under consideration for the construction of a suite of tidal lagoons to harness energy from the estuary’s huge tidal range and virtually the entire coast is under review for fracking licenses in the latest onshore oil and gas licensing round.
-And, as with the Levels and Moors, the threat of climate change and rising sea levels is placing an increased pressure to build hard sea defences for flood risk reduction resulting in coastal squeeze and loss of natural habitats that can protect against sea level rise.
+Virtually the entire coast is under review for fracking exploration and, as with the Levels and Moors, the threat of climate change and rising sea levels is placing an increased pressure to build hard sea defences for flood risk reduction resulting in coastal squeeze and loss of natural habitats that can protect against sea level rise.

 - We are conscious that there is a lot that we, and others, don’t yet know about our coast.
-There has never been a systematic intertidal survey to record and map our coastal habitats and this will is a priority for us in the coming three years.
-We will collect data in ways that are compatible with national recording systems and use the data we collect to increase evidence-led decision-making, ensuring developments are planned in a way that does not compromise the significance of the coast.
+There has never been a systematic intertidal survey to record and map our coastal habitats and this is something we are addressing.

 - Is restored as a healthy functioning ecosystem, valued for its internationally important wildlife, habitats and landscapes